andrebask/thesis/11 - chapter6.md

 		... the result ...))
 ```

-We will see in this section how asynchronous programming features can be added to Scheme using coroutines and delimited continuations.
+We will also see how asynchronous programming features can be added to Scheme using coroutines and delimited continuations.

 ### Coroutines

 Coroutines are functions that can be paused and later resumed.
 They are necessary to build lightweight threads because they provide the ability to change execution context.
 Coroutines are considered challenging to implement on the JVM, as they are usually implemented using bytecode instrumentation.
 However, having first-class continuations, becomes painless to implement coroutines.
-They can indeed by obtained with few lines of code in scheme.
+They can indeed be obtained with few lines of code in Scheme.
 The following code is a port of safe-for-space cooperative threads presented by Biagioni et al. in [@biagioni1998safe], where the code for managing a queue has been omitted for brevity:

 \columnsbegin